MLAB-project/MLABweb/README.md

 # MLABweb

-MLAB home page with catalogue of [MLAB modules](https://github.com/MLAB-modules).
+MLAB home page with the interactive catalog of [MLAB modules](https://github.com/MLAB-modules).

 ## Použití